Understanding Calories: Balancing Intake and Expenditure

 Tracking caloric intake and expenditure with apps like MyFitnessPal can help monitor progress towards goals.
 Everyone is unique, so finding what works best is key.

-According to research, adults who lost 5% of their body weight and followed guidelines such as eating breakfast and exercising regularly were able to keep it off for up to five years.
+According to research, adults who lost 5% of their body weight, and followed guidelines such as eating breakfast and exercising regularly, were able to keep that weight off for up to five years.

 Small changes can make a big difference, such as cutting out sugary drinks to reduce calorie intake by 200 kcal per day.
 With dedication and consistency, anyone can reach their desired level of health through mindful nutrition practices.